neurologic/Comparative-Animal-Behavior/assessment-sum/assessment_genes_devel_nav_escape.md

 ---

-**Q3 ( points; \~ minutes)**: QTL analysis is different from the analysis shown in Figure 4 because:
+**Q3 (2 points; \~3 minutes)**: QTL analysis is different from the analysis shown in Figure 4 because:
 (***Choose the one correct option*** from the list below)
 a) QTL analysis measures the correlation between genes.
-b) QTL analysis tells you which gene sequences code for each trait.
+b) QTL analysis tells you the gene sequence coding for each trait.
 c) QTL analysis assesses correlations between the genotype of specific chromosomal regions and the behavioral phenotypes.

 ---

-**Q4 ( points; \~ minutes)**: Which of the two phenotype distributions would you expect if ***strike distance*** was a polygenic trait (versus a monogenic trait)? ***Choose the one correct option***.
+**Q4 (3 points; \~5 minutes)**: Which of the two phenotype distributions would you expect if ***strike distance*** was a *polygenic* trait (versus a monogenic trait)? ***Choose the one correct option***.
 Then, in 1-3 sentences, explain why.

 ---

-**Q5 ( points; \~ minutes)**: If F2 progeny were kept in an isolated cave environment and left to breed for many future generations, which of the following outcomes would you expect?
+**Q5 ( points; \~ minutes)**: If F2 progeny were kept in an isolated cave environment and left to breed for many future generations, which of the following outcomes would you predict?
 The experimental cave population would:
 (***Choose the one correct option*** from the list below.
 You can provide a little bit of reasoning for potential partial credit if you wish to explain your logic, but it is not required).
 a) eventually evolve the phenotype of the original cave fish parental population because they are under the same selective pressures as the cave fish parental population.
-b) maintain a mix between cave and surface fish phenotypes (assuming the phenotypes are genetically inherited rather than learned).
+b) maintain a mix between cave and surface fish phenotypes because the phenotypes are genetically inherited rather than learned.

 ## Section 2: Nurses and Foragers

-Honey bee workers exhibit strong and stable differences in behavior between individuals.
-Behavioral differences arise as part of a system of age-related, socially regulated division of labor common to species of social insects.
+In honey bees, there are two different behavioral phenotypes among worker bees.
+The differences in individual phenotype are correlated with differences in age.
 During the first 2-3 weeks of adult life, bees exhibit the ***nurse*** phenotype and perform several different tasks in the hive, including brood care.
 After 3 weeks a bee will generally shift to the ***forager*** phenotype and leave the hive in search of nectar and pollen.
+The shift in behavioral phenotype occurs with a shift in morphological traits as well.

-The timing of the transition from hive work to foraging is also variable and may be accelerated, delayed, or reversed depending on the needs of the colony.
-These changes in role are associated with changes in brain structure and neurochemistry.
+However, the timing of the transition from nurse to foraging phenotype is variable and depends on the needs of the colony.
+If there are more foragers than necessary, then nurse bees will delay their transition to the foraging phenotype and remain a nurse until they are older ("***old nurse***").
+If there are not enough foragers, then nurse bees will transition to the foraging phenotype at a younger age ("***young forager***").

-:::{image} /images/nurse-forager-expression.jpeg
+:::{image} /images/nurse-forager-expression-edited.png
-:width: 700
+:width: 300
 :align: center
 :::

-**Figure 5**: Individual brain gene expression profiles predict behavioral phenotype between young nurses (YN) and old foragers (OF) from typical bee colonies and experimental colonies.
-Expression levels (measured as messenger RNA abundance) are indicated by color scale in which expression ratio (F/N) is average for all foragers and nurses (n = 30 per group).
-In the absence of old bees, some individuals initiate foraging as much as 2 weeks earlier than usual (*young forager* single cohort).
-If there are more foragers in the population than normal, some nurses will delay the developmental transition.
-Individual brain gene expression profiles are shown for age-matched young nurses and young (“precocious”) foragers, and age-matched old foragers and old (“overage”) nurses.
-Further experiments should help to determine which genes are responding to environmental cues known to be important regulators of behavior, and which genes and pathways cause changes in behavior.[^WHITFIELD2003]
+**Figure 5**: Gene expression of bees at different ages and of different phenotypes (YN = young nurse; OF = old forager; YF = young forager; ON = old nurse).
+The genes tested label each row.
+Each column is a different bee whose gene expression was tested.
+Gene expression levels (measured as messenger RNA levels) are indicated by color scale: yellow = high expression levels; blue = low expression levels.[^WHITFIELD2003]

 [^WHITFIELD2003]: [CHARLES W. WHITFIELD, ANNE-MARIE CZIKO, AND GENE E. ROBINSON (2003) Gene Expression Profiles in the Brain Predict Behavior in Individual Honey Bees.
 Science 302(5643)](https://doi.org/10.1126/science.1086807)

-Because foragers are older than nurses in a typical population, examination of bees from typical colonies did not reveal whether gene expression differences are associated with behavior or with age.

 ---

-**Q6 ( points; \~ minutes)**: ***Select one of the following choices***:
+**Q6 (2 points; \~3 minutes)**: The expression levels of gene **CG32703** is more correlated with:
+(***Select the one correct choice***)
+a) behavioral phenotype (nurse versus forager) than with age (young versus old).
+b) age (young versus old) than with behavioral phenotype (nurse versus forager).

+---

+**Q7 (2 points; \~5 minutes)**:
+(***Select the one correct choice***)
 a) Nurse and forager phenotypes in bees are an example of a polyphenism because all bees have both nurse and forager genes/alleles (as shown in Figure 5).
 b) Nurse and forager phenotypes in bees are an example of a polymorphism because nurses and foragers must have different morphological features to do these different jobs.
-c) Nurse and forager phenotypes in bees are an example of a polyphenism because nurses and foragers have different genes/alleles responsible for their social behavior (as shown in Figure 5).
+c) Nurse and forager phenotypes in bees are an example of a polyphenism because the worker gene has different alleles for nurse and forager phenotyeps (as shown in Figure 5).

 ---

-**Q7 ( points; \~ minutes)**: ***Select one of the following choices***:
+**Q8 (2 points; \~3 minutes)**: ***Select one of the following choices***:
-a) young bees are usually nurses, but can become foragers if the forager genes are expressed.
+a) young bees are usually nurses, but can become foragers if the nurse gene expression levels decrease.
-b) differences in the
+b) young bees are usually nurses, but can become foragers if epigenetic changes transform nurse bee genes into forager bee genes.
+c) epigenetic changes to the DNA/chromatin of young bees must be regulated by a mechanism that senses how many nurses and foragers there are in the colony.

 ## Section 3: Escaping Fish and the Tentacled Snake

-**Q8 ( points; \~ minutes)**: Which is a selective pressure that maintains c-start behavior in fish?
+**Q9 ( points; \~ minutes)**: Which is a selective pressure that maintains c-start behavior in fish?
 (***Choose the one correct option*** from the list below)
 a) the need to escape from predators
 b) the speed with which a c-start escape can be accomplished